goelsarthak/BigData_YelpDatasetAnalysis/README.md

 <b>1.
 Analysis01</b><br>
   Number of business in a city	MongoDB import utility<br>
 <b>2.
 Analysis02</b><br>
-  Replicated join to find which user has posted reviews for businesses	Apache Pig – Replicated Join<br
+  Replicated join to find which user has posted reviews for businesses	Apache Pig – Replicated Join<br>
 <b>3.
 Analysis03</b><br>
   To find business details that have user reviews less than 100.
-Apache Pig
+Apache Pig<br>
 <b>4.
 Analysis04</b><br>
   To find top 3 business based on rating for each city.
 Apache Hive<br>
 <b>5.
 Analysis05</b><br>